 I’m very passionate about this area, and everyone that knows me personally can attest to this.
 I want to educate people to help them make better choices every day, that can help them live a longer and happier life.

-With so many issues today, and the number of toxic burdens that we put on ourselves daily, we need to give our bodies the best chance at being healthy and not overloading it with unnecessary endocrine-disrupting chemicals, obesogens (aka fat-soluble chemicals), neurotoxins, immunotoxin, developmental toxins, reproductive toxins and teratogens.
+With so many issues today, and the number of toxic burdens that we put on ourselves daily, we need to give our bodies the best chance at being healthy and not overloading them with unnecessary endocrine-disrupting chemicals, obesogens (aka fat-soluble chemicals), neurotoxins, immunotoxin, developmental toxins, reproductive toxins and teratogens.

 The sad thing is that more and more evidence has been surfacing to state that we start the process of pollution to our babies when they are still in the womb.
 With their fragile organs and undeveloped bodies, they are far more at risk to chemical toxicity than one of an adult that has much more detoxification abilities.